Balboa Park Golf Course

 Following the U.S. Open at Torrey Pines, Balboa had a USGA representative review the course and give recommendations, some of which have already taken shape – cutting down the eucalyptus trees behind the 10th green to open up more skyline views.
 The course also got a few knocks for its outdated bunkers.
 However, there are mountains of sand behind the 13th green, so it looks like the course is taking these suggestions seriously.

-The clubhouse was deemed a historic landmark in 2000, but it desperately needs renovation.
+The clubhouse was deemed a historic landmark in 2000 but desperately needs renovation.
 A brand new club could propel this place to new heights.
 Unfortunately, a $12 million clubhouse renovation plan was recently denied.
 The food at Tobey’s restaurant is still excellent; it’s like going into a time machine.

 The opening tee is a steep downhill with downtown San Diego skyline views as the course dives directly into a canyon for the first six holes.

 Hole number 4 is notorious and virtually universally unliked.
 A 371-yard par 4 with a sharp dogleg left goes up a hill with a steep bank.
 The hole was rerouted years ago when an influential neighbor complained of golf balls hitting their house.
-I am still unsure what the original hole layout was, but its current design is makeshift and one that may change again in the future.
+I am still unsure what the original hole layout was, but its current design is makeshift and may change again.

 A rope hook three wood plays exceptionally well, fitting into a narrow fairway severely elevated to the green.
 The approach shot is partially blind even in the best circumstances; you must hit a high shot up left off the pin and let gravity take it right.
 A false front plus an uphill means getting the proper distance is tricky.
 If you miss right of the green, the ball falls off a cliff, and a double is likely.